Vadskye/Rise/docs/standard_effects.md

 * AOE:
   * Deal std to all within Large/10 line from you
   * Deal std to all within Large cone from you
-  * Deal std to all within Small radius in Close range
+  * Deal std to all within Small radius in Med range
   * Deal std to enemies within Med radius from you

 Rank 4 Focus/non-choice; Rank 6 non-Focus: